gohugoio/hugoDocs/content/en/hugo-pipes/js.md

   Default is `iife`, a self-executing function, suitable for inclusion as a <script> tag.

 sourceMap
 : Whether to generate source maps.
-Enum, currently only `inline` (we will improve that).
+  `inline` output source map into the output javascript content.
+  `external` output source map into a separate file with .map added to the end of the file.

 ### Import JS code from /assets